crossplane/crossplane/design/design-doc-external-secret-stores.md

 Store (a.k.a. `external-name`).
 This identifier could be split into two different parts:
   - **A name**: A unique name within logical group.
-  - **A logical group identifier**: Specific to Secret Store.
+  - **A scope/group identifier**: Specific to Secret Store.
 For example, `namespace` in _Kubernetes_, a parent `path` in _Vault_ and `account`+`region` for _AWS Secret Manager_.
 - **Additional configuration** to reach to the Store like its endpoint and